September 16-18, 2022

 8:30 to 11:00 pm Peaceful Valley RanchJoin amateur astronomers and rangers under the stars.
 Rove from telescope to telescope, each trained on a unique

 space object, while you listen to stories of night sky science and mythology.
 (Telescope field consists of gravel lot.)

-Finding the Constellations with Brad Nasset
+Finding the Constellations with Andy Smithkin

-SUNDAY 7:00 to 8:00 pm (Cottonwood Campground Amphitheater)Discover how rangers view the night sky and how to unlock the secrets of finding the constellations.
+SUNDAY 7:00 to 8:00 pm (Cottonwood Campground Amphitheater)Discover how rangers view the night sky and how they unlock the secrets to finding the constellations.

 SATURDAY 3:30 to 4:30 pm (South Unit Visitor Center)A discussion of Electronically Assisted Astrophotography and how it differs from traditional Astrophotography.

 Solar System Hike

 1:30, 2:30, and 3:30 pm (Chateau De Mores - outside if sunny, inside if raining)Hike the distance between the Sun and Neptune (sorry, Pluto!) with a ranger.

 1:00 to 4:00 pm (Chateau De Mores - outside if sunny, cancelled if raining)